 “In his book Fast Food Nation, Eric Schlosser looks at the typical ingredients in a Burger King strawberry milkshake: amyl acetate, amyl butyrate, amyl valerate, anethol, anisyl formate, benzyl acetate, benzyl isobutyrate, butyric acid, cinnamyl isobutyrate, cinnamyl valerate, cognac essential oil, diacetyl, dipropyl ketone, ethyl acetate, ethyl amyl ketone, ethyl butyrate, ethyl cinnamate, ethyl heptanoate, ethyl heptylate, ethyl lactate, ethyl methylphenyl-glycidate, ethyl nitrate, ethyl propionate, ethyl valerate, heliotropin, hydroxyphenyl-2-butanone, a-ionone, isobutyl anthranilate, isobutyl butyrate, lemon essential oil, maltol, 4-methylacetophenone, methyl anthranilate, methyl benzoate, methyl cinnamate, methyl heptine carbonate, methyl naphthyl ketone, methyl salicylate, mint essential oil, neroli essential oil, nerolin, neryl isobutyrate, orris butter, phenethyl alcohol, rose, run ether, y-undercalctone, vanillin and solvent.

 Likewise with food labels, they too can include all these ingredients and place them under the umbrella term of ‘flavourings’.
 It’s really rather frightening.
 The value of flavourings is of tremendous importance to the fast food industry, which require their foods be standardized, and flavourings can offer a standardized product.
 In order that artificial flavourings are made believable, the correct ‘mouth feel’ must be gained.
 This is achieved by the addition of starches, emulsfiers, stabilizers, sugars and fats (Marsili, 1993, Food Product Design).
 So next time you pop into your favourite fast food outlet for a milkshake, take a moment and think about what’s really in this stuff.”

-Here’s a snippet from a May 6th, 2007 New York Times article by Jesse McKinley entitled: “Flavoring-Factory Illnesses Raise Inquiries.”
+And here’s a snippet from a May 6th, 2007 New York Times article by Jesse McKinley entitled: “Flavoring-Factory Illnesses Raise Inquiries.”